- [Part 1]: Why ActiveCampaign’s SaaS Messaging & Positioning Is Awesome

-[Part 2]: ActiveCampaign’s Online Sales Funnel Strategy Broken Down & Why They Are Killing It
+[Part 2]: ActiveCampaign’s Online Conversion Funnel Strategy Broken Down & Why They Are Killing It

-Now that we’ve covered ActiveCampaign’s high-level positioning, let’s dive into the specifics of their sales funnel.
+Now that we’ve covered ActiveCampaign’s high-level positioning, let’s dive into the specifics of their conversion funnel.

-Real quick, let’s look at their pricing strategy so you have context for the sales funnel.
+Real quick, let’s look at their pricing strategy so you have context for their sales funnel.

 As you’ll see as we dive into the details, ActiveCampaign’s entire funnel strategy revolves around getting people to sign up for a trial.